Pathways to Choosing Judaism at Congregation Emanu-El

 - Synagogue participation

-- Completion of two of three trimesters of “Introduction to Judaism” and intention to finish
+- Completion of three trimesters of “Introduction to Judaism”

 - Full participation in the conversion group